joseph-montanez/Relative-Deployment/README.md

 [v0.01 Release 32bit](http://www.shabb.com/relative-deployment/relative-deployment-0.01.zip)

 A configurable windows process control tool.
 Designed to run web applications as if they were desktop applications.
-There will be much more to come here are a few missing features I still need to develop:
+There will be much more to come.
+Here are a few missing features I still need to develop:

 - [ ] Make a json command property on destruction, i.e if a command dies, does it kill the rest of the applications running along with it?
 - [ ] Support console-less mode.
 Easy but then if you run command line applications they each get their own window, very annoying